yuyang339/cs140e-21spr/labs/0-blink/README.md

             % cp part1/blink-pin20.bin /media/engler/0330-444/kernel.img
             % sync

+     On linux 20.04: the cards are often shipped with a corrupt FAT32 file system.
+Linux seems unable to repair this and will mount read-only.
+     I had to mount it on a windows machine and format it.

-  4. With your pi disconnected from your laptop, connect the LED to gpio pin 20 and ground.
+  4. With your pi disconnected from your laptop, reconnect the LED power from the 3v pin to gpio pin 20.
-     (Use `docs/gpio.png` to figure out which these are.)
   5. Plug the SD card into your pi -- you should feel a "click" when you push it in.
   6. Plug in the USB-TTY to your USB to power the pi.
 The pi will jump